 Requests For Admissions

 While you can request documents or other evidence during discovery, you can also compel the other party to admit a statement is true or a specific document is genuine.

-A request for admissions accomplishes this by verifying the authenticity of the information in question.
+A request for admissions verifies the authenticity of the information in question.

 The subsequent trial then uses written responses to these entreaties.
 With certain facts on the table and recognized as valid, it allows the participants to focus on what is actually in dispute.

 These are just a few of the tools you can use during the discovery stage of divorce.
-As in most legal cases, hiring a lawyer will likely be in your best interest.
+As in most legal cases, things get complicated in a hurry.
+Hiring a lawyer will likely be in your best interest.

 An experienced divorce attorney can guide you through the methodical, convoluted discovery process.
 A steady hand helps keep you aware of the rules and regulations, like restrictions on the number of discovery requests you can make.